lanl-aea/turbo-turtle/docs/internal_api.rst

 Abaqus Python
 *************

-The modules are intended purely for Abaqus Python use, but may freely use the mixed Python 2/3 compatible modules.
+These modules are intended purely for Abaqus Python use, but may freely use the mixed Python 2/3 compatible modules and other Abaqus Python modules.
+For the purposes of Sphinx compatible documentation, Abaqus package imports are not located at the module level.
+Abaqus Python imports must be made in each function where they are used.

+Internal package imports must treat the ``turbo_turtle_abaqus`` directory as the Abaqus Python compatible package root to avoid accidentally placing Python 3 packages in PYTHONPATH before Abaqus Python packages.
+This is managed by common boilerplate to modify ``sys.path``.
+The boilerplate is irreducible and must be duplicated in each module because the modified import path is not available until after the ``sys.path`` modification.

 _abaqus_utilities
 =================